Kodiologist/Rogue-TV/README.rst

 Rogue TV is a nonviolent roguelike where you play a lucky contestant on a roguelike-themed game show.
-It's written in Hy_ with Python 2.
+It draws inspiration from `Smash TV`_, `Weekend Warrior`_, MXC_, `Legends of the Hidden Temple`_, `Mazeworld Catacombs`_, `Scarab of RA`_, and, of course, Rogue_.
+It's written in Hy_ with Python 2.7.

 Currently, the game is playable, but a lot of features remain to be implemented.